Zenika/spring-workshop/Slides/07_spring_data.md

 ## Spring Data Elasticsearch entities

-- Just like JPA, you have a set of annotations to set on your annotations
+- Just like JPA, you have a set of annotations to enhance your model
 - *@Document* is used to define the Elasticsearch index holding the data

 ```java